EUR/USD Price Forecast for 2021: Decisive Time for EUR/USD Buyers

 The EUR/USD Price Prediction for the Next 5 Years

-But, the decline in the USD continued, despite the strong economic recovery, and the EUR/USD closed 2020 with a strong bullish momentum.
-Fundamentals are not looking good for the Euro, so if the decline in the USD ends any time soon, the trend will change immediately.
-The coronavirus situation is also a major factor, since Europe is imposing heavy restrictions, which are hurting the economy enormously, so there are quite a few factors in play at the start of the new year, which will probably clear as the weeks go by.
+But, the decline in the USD continued until the middle of 2021, despite the strong economic recovery.
+But, it reversed down in June after some hawkish comments from the FED and is more than 5 cents off this year’s highs.
+Fundamentals are improving in the Eurozone, but they are much stronger in the US.
+So, now that the decline in the USD has come to an end, the trend is changing.
+The coronavirus situation is also a major factor, since Europe imposed heavy restrictions last winter, which hurt the economy enormously, sending it into a second recession, so there are quite a few factors in play in the months ahead, which will probably become clear as the weeks go by.

 EUR/USD Making the Most of Covid-19?

 The Euro has reacted quite strangely since the start of the coronavirus pandemic.
-The EUR/USD surged higher at the end of February, when the virus made its way to Europe, increasing from 1.08 to 1.15 when the other currencies were crashing against the USD.
+EUR/USD surged higher at the end of February, when the virus made its way to Europe, increasing from 1.08 to 1.15 when the other currencies were crashing against the USD.
 But, it also turned bearish in the first two weeks of March, falling to 1.0630s.
-By May, it started reversing higher, as the USD turned bearish, and it hasn’t looked back since then.
-There are two sides to this strong bullish run since March 2020 – the USD, which has been battered during this time and the Euro, which has benefited from all this, leading the way up for most major currencies.
+By May, it started reversing higher again, after the shock was over and the USD turned bearish, and it didn’t look back since then.
+There were two sides to this strong bullish run since March 2020 – the USD, which has been battered during this time and the Euro, which has benefited from all this, leading the way up for most major currencies.
+But, all this is changing at the moment.

-The fundamental picture is similar to the coronavirus situation which we analyzed above; they are clearly in favour of the USD, since the US economy is doing much better than the economy of the Eurozone, yet the USD is declining while the Euro is rallying.
+The fundamental picture is similar to the coronavirus situation which we analyzed above; they are clearly in favour of the USD, since the US economy was doing much better than the economy of the Eurozone, yet the USD was declining until June while the Euro was rallying.
+Now the Eurozone economy has improved too after the reopening, but inflation is forcing the FED to sound increasingly less dovish, which is helping the USD and reversing EUR/USD lower, as Eurozone core CPI inflation remains subdued.
 Let’s take a look at the fundamentals for both economies.

 Eurozone November 2020 Services Report